 There are three main hostel booking platforms, Hostels, Hostelworld and Hostelbookers.
 All three are owned by the same company so if you’re looking for real alternatives it might be worth your time checking outside of these portals.

-Agoda is my favourite booking engine for South America (and Asia).
-I've used it countless times to book great value hotels and guest houses all over the world.
+Agoda is my favourite booking engine for South America.
+I’ve used it countless times to book great value hotels and guest houses all over the world.

-For longer term rentals in Buenos Aires, and if you plan to live Argentina, you will need a bit more paperwork, and in most cases, a garantía.
+For longer-term rentals in Buenos Aires, and if you plan to live Argentina, you will need a bit more paperwork, and in most cases, a garantía.
 A garantía is property offered by a third party as collateral (or guarantee) to ensure that the renter does not damage the property.
-It's also to try and prevent people from taking over properties and not paying rent.
+It’s also to try and prevent renters from taking over properties and not paying rent.
 This is quite common in this country and is a source of worry for landlords.

 Agencies take up to 3 months rental as a fee, which is an extortionate amount for the work they often have to do.
 But that’s the accepted amount and there’s only a handful of ways around it.
 Bypass the agency by using websites like Craigslist, Solodueños, or by using Mercadolibre or Trovitargentina and filtering for owners only.

 Before you sign for an apartment make sure you have read and understood all the details in the small print.
 Charges for electricity can be astronomical and water charges build up.
 As the price of everything fluctuates in Argentina but generally heads skywards fast, you need to know what you will be paying at the end of the month for any amenities.
 It’s easy to get stuck with a cheap apartment that has very expensive charges for everything from water to gas.